 Congratulations on your pregnancy and welcome to Alana Obstetrics!

 Continuity of care is important to us, as is sharing our knowledge and expertise.
-By booking your pregnancy with the Alana Obstetricians, you will be cared for by not one, but a group of specialist obstetricians, with regular case conferences and reviews for women with high risk or more complex pregnancies.
+By booking your pregnancy with the Alana Obstetricians, you will be cared for by not one, but a group of four specialist obstetricians, with their combined experiene, regular case conferences and reviews for women with high risk or more complex pregnancies.

 The Alana Obstetricians work on a roster system which means that the Obstetrician on call will manage all deliveries and emergencies during that 24 hour period.
 This means that the familiar face that greets you in the delivery suite will also be fresh and rested!

-You can download our Obstetric Fee Disclosure here.
+You can download our Obstetric Fee Disclosure on our fees page.

 Booking your Antenatal Care with Alana Obstetrics

-Please contact our rooms on 02 9009 5255 to arrange your first appointment.
+Please call us on 02 9009 5255 or use our Contact Form to arrange your first appointment.
 Ideally, your first appointment should take place when you are 8-12 weeks pregnant, but we are happy to accommodate your needs.
 As our doctors have a limited number of patients who they can deliver each month it is important to schedule your first appointment as soon as possible.

 When calling Alana Healthcare, having the following information will assist with making your appointment: